hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-fs-directory admin mybar

-The function creates new directory on the file system
+This function creates new directory on the file system

 *******************************************************************